rebeclem/aphids/cleantrim.md

 1) Let's combine these into one file.
 In the raw_data directory, use `cat aphis_accessions.csv aphis_outgroup.csv myzus_accessions.csv myzus_outgroup.csv > project_aphis_myzus.csv`.
 This file should have 32 lines in it.
 (Use `wc -l project_aphis_myzus.csv` to check).
 This includes, 17 *Aphis* species, 8 *Myzus* species, 3 *Aphis* outgroups and 4 *Myzus* outgroups.
 Vim the `project_aphis_myzus.csv` file and change line 20 to read `APHDOO305,,,,Melanaphis,donacis,,,,,,` at the beginning.
 2) Use the [parse_csv.py](scripts/parse_csv.py] file to make this csv file into a text file "new_aphid_names.txt" that includes old names, new names, and taxonoimc info.
 In the raw_data directory, after loading the python_3 module and activating the virtual environment, use `python ../scripts/parse_csv.py`.
 3) Next, make a directory called aphis_myzus in the raw_data directory to move the matching files to: `mkdir aphis_myzus`.
-4) Navigate to the "aphid_raw_shotgun_sequencing" file and do the following
+4) Navigate to the "aphid_raw_shotgun_sequencing" file and do the following to move just the sequences that are in the names list to the aphis_myzus directory.
   ```
   for f in *.gz; do fprefix="${f%%_*}"; if grep "$fprefix" ../new_aphid_names.txt; then mv $f ../aphis_myzus/; else echo "$fprefix"; echo "not present"; fi; done
   ```